balena-io/docs/pages/learn/deploy/deployment.md

 ### Switching Between Apps

-To completely change the code you have pushed to an application with `git` you will need to force a rewrite of the git remotes history.
+To completely change the code you have pushed to an application with `git` you will need to force a rewrite of the git remote endpoint's history.
 To do this you just need to run the same command with the `-f` flag from the new project you wish to deploy.

 Example:
 ```